nusu/pokeapi-graphql/README.md

-# Graphql Pokemon Api
+# GraphQL Pokemon Api

-This is an sample app based on [pokeapi.co](https://pokeapi.co/docsv2/#berries-section), it's an mask over pokeapi REST api just to learn typing and handling requests.
+This is an sample app based on [pokeapi.co](https://pokeapi.co/docsv2/#berries-section), it's an mask over pokeapi REST just to learn typing and handling requests.

 to run:
 ```